harlov/generator-spa-ee-angular/README.md

 In the end, there where so many changes, that I decided to rename the generator to "cc-angular" where "cc" stands for "clean code".

+This project is one of many things that you can use to get started on a new app.
+For a comparison of the options and the trade-offs between them, please visit [this](http://www.dancancro.com/comparison-of-angularjs-application-starters) link.

 Features

 * Provides a directory structure geared towards large Angular projects.